 Have You Been Charged with Perjury in Georgia?

 If you or a loved one has been charged with perjury, you need an experienced perjury lawyer in Georgia.
 Perjury occurs when someone lies during a court proceeding.
 Many people confuse perjury with false swearing, and while they share some similarities, ultimately, they are two different charges.
 False swearing applies in situations outside of juridical proceedings, and even includes signed documents that purport to be an acknowledgement of a lawful oath.
-Both charges are serious and require the assistance of an experienced Georgia Criminal Defense Lawyer.
+Both charges are serious and require the assistance of an experienced Perjury Attorney in Georgia.
 Call now for a free consultation with one of our Georgia Perjury Attorneys.

 Georgia Law on Perjury

 Under O.C.G.A. § 16-10-70, a person commits perjury when he knowingly and willfully makes a false statement material to the issue or point in question in a judicial proceeding.